 For example, Colette writes about her journey towards choosing secondary school for her children – with some great ‘guest’ advice.
 In another, Sally gives some great tips for making the most of school open evenings.
 They give great advice which you should read and which I won’t repeat here.

 My additions to the advice given in the two linked blogs would be:

 - See how the teachers interact with your child.
 Is this the type of teacher you want them to be taught by?

 - Speak to the teachers directly.
-This is a great way to start forming relationships (which may be important for later, see my blog here) but is also a really good way to find more information about the school.
+This is a great way to start forming relationships (which may be important later) but is also a really good way to find more information about the school.
 Teachers are (despite what you might read in the press) normal, reasonable adults who are happy to have a chat.
 They are also not paid on commission so might not give the same ‘sales pitch’ as the marketing material or the head.

 - Ask students questions.
 They will likely be handpicked students, but they are still children – with all of the famous honesty that brings!

 - Don’t confine your visits to open days.
 See if you can arrange a meeting with the head or a senior member of staff.
 See if they do tours.
 It is good, if possible, to get a feel for the school as it is day-to-day rather than just the open evening when the science teachers bring out the cool experiments.

 - Visit lots of areas of the school.
 Check out the toilets – how well maintained are they?
 Any signs of vandalism?
 What is the library like?
 Do they have books which your child will enjoy reading?
 What is the drama/music/sports/art equipment available?